JavierSanchez-Utges/LIGYSIS-custom/README.md

 - Finally, `struc_fmt`, indicating whether the structures are in `pdb` or `mmcif` format.
 Only these two formats are selected, and the programme will not run properly unless a structure format is required.

-To carry out the last step and add the RSA-derived Cluster labels and functional scores, the [predict_rsa_labels.py](https://github.com/JavierSanchez-Utges/fragsys_custom/blob/revamped/predict_rsa_labels.py) needs to be executed on the `deep_learning_env` [environment]().
+To carry out the last step and add the RSA-derived Cluster labels and functional scores, the [predict_rsa_labels.py](predict_rsa_labels.py) needs to be executed on the `DEEP_LEARNING` [environment](ENVS/DEEP_LEARNING.yml).
 This is how to run it:

 ```sh
 python predict_rsa_labels.py Q9UGL1_cif
 ```

 This script only requires a single mandatory argument, which is `input_dir` the name of the input directory.
 From this `input_dir`, the programme will find the relevant files in the `./OUT` directory.
 In this example, it is `Q9UGL1_cif`.
-This script will use a [multilayer perceptron model](https://github.com/JavierSanchez-Utges/fragsys_custom/blob/revamped/RSA_pred_model.h5) [[6](https://www.nature.com/articles/s42003-024-05970-8)] to predict RSA-based Cluster labels and functional scores for each defined binding site.
+This script will use a [multilayer perceptron model](RSA_pred_model.h5) [[6](https://www.nature.com/articles/s42003-024-05970-8)] to predict RSA-based Cluster labels and functional scores for each defined binding site.

 ## Help and manual

-To get help or information about the **LIGYSIS<sub>CUSTOM</sub>** pipeline, run:
+To get help or information about the **LIGYSIS** pipeline, run:

 ```sh
 python ligysis_custom.py -h